rareham/coyote-scheduler/README.md

 For more detailed building instructions (e.g. if you want to build without the scripts), read [here](./docs/building.md).

+*Note: the build/ci scripts do not currently work on macOS, feel free to contribute!*

 ## How to use
 To use the Coyote scheduler in a C++ project, link the static or shared library to your project, and